ERC20Upgradeable

 By default (when calling {_approve}) the flag is set to true.
 On the other hand, approval changes made by

-operation set the flag to false.
+_spendAllowance during the transferFrom operation set the flag to false.
 This saves gas by not emitting any

-event during transferFrom
+Approval event during transferFrom operations.

-Anyone who wishes to continue emitting Approval
+Anyone who wishes to continue emitting Approval events on thetransferFrom operation can force the flag to

 true using the following override: